 - Details on any automatic decision making carried out using the personal information (eg. use of bank transaction data to determine a loan application).

 How often should a privacy notice be updated?

 You should review and update your privacy notice regularly to make sure it still reflects your current data processing activities.
 It may need to be updated to include a new product or service, cover sharing data with a new partner or vendor, or detail whether you’re using data in another new way.
 At a minimum, you should review your privacy notice at least once a year.

 Making sure your organisation’s privacy notice is compliant

 Carry out an inventory of what personal information your organisation processes.
 You need to know what you have got, what you do with it, who you share it with, how long you keep it and what you do with it when you no longer need it.
 Only once you have carried out this review will you be able to move onto the next step of reviewing your privacy policies.
-These policies need to reflect the information you have gathered in your inventory process and follow the new requirements of the GDPR.
+These policies need to reflect the information you have gathered in your inventory process and follow the requirements of the GDPR.

-How The Privacy Compliance Hub can help
+How the Privacy Compliance Hub can help

 The Privacy Compliance Hub includes over 30 template documents (including privacy notices and audit questionnaires) to assist a company in complying with data protection law, including the GDPR.
 It provides these templates as part of a comprehensive compliance product which enables an organisation to build, maintain and demonstrate its data protection compliance.